ASKurz/blogdown/content/blog/2025-02-02-matching-missing-data-a-quasi-experiment-and-causal-inference-oh-my/index.md

 ## Context

 I have a project for work where the goal is to compare two non-randomized groups.
-One group received and experimental intervention, and we’d like to compare them to their peers who were not offered the same intervention.
-We have access to data from folks from the broader population during the same time period, so the goal isn’t so bad as far as quasi-experiments go.[^1] The team would like to improve the comparisons by using matching, and we have some missing data issues in the matching covariate set.
-I haven’t done an analysis quite like this before, so this post is a walk through of the basic statistical procedure as I see it.
+One group received an experimental intervention, and we’d like to compare those folks to their peers who were not offered that same intervention.
+We have easy access to data from folks from the broader population during the same time period, so the goal isn’t so bad as far as quasi-experiments go.[^1] The team would like to improve the comparisons by using matching, and we have some missing data issues in the matching covariate set.
+I haven’t done an analysis quite like this before, so this post is a walk-through of the basic statistical procedure as I see it.

 You are welcome to give feedback in the comments section.